-The 12 km CMAQ modeling domain was modeled for the entire year of 2012.
-The 2012 annual simulation was performed in two half-year segments (i.e., January through June, and July through December) for each emissions scenario.
-With this approach to segmenting an annual simulation we were able to reduce the overall throughput time for an annual simulation.
-The annual simulation included a "ramp-up" period, comprised of 10 days before the beginning of each half-year segment, to mitigate the effects of initial concentrations.
-All 365 model days were used in the annual average levels of PM{2.5}.
+The 12 km WRF-CMAQ modeling domain was modeled for the entire year of 2013.
+The annual simulation included a "ramp-up" period, comprised of 10 days before the beginning of the simulation, to mitigate the effects of initial concentrations.
+All 365 model days were used in the annual average levels of PM2.5.
 For the 8-hour ozone, we used modeling results from the period between May 1 and September 30.
 This 153-day period generally conforms to the ozone season across most parts of the U.S. and contains the majority of days that observed high ozone concentrations.